Permits

 Q. Do we need permits for farm buildings, such as barns or shops?

 A. Depending on the location of your property, a Development Permit may be required.
 If you are in the Agricultural District, development for extensive agricultural purposes does not require a Development Permit unless located within setback restrictions.
 If you are in the Country Residential District, you must obtain a Development Permit.
 Farm buildings on agricultural zoned land for agricultural use, may be exempt from the National Building Code.
-However, private residence buildings (Dwellings and accessory buildings that serve the dwelling) are NOT exempt.
+However, private residence buildings (Dwellings and accessory buildings that serve the dwelling) are NOT exempt and development permits ARE required..

 Q. Are we allowed to build a second dwelling on our property?